Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Applications to Real LLM Data

 \subsection{Qualitative Evaluation}

-First, we present the scatter plots of estimated latent speed against latent ability, as well as the estimated correlation $\rho$ between the latent ability and latent speed in Figure \ref{fig:speed_ability}.
+Figure \ref{fig:speed_ability} presents the scatter plot of estimated latent speed against latent ability, as well as the estimated correlation $\rho$ between the latent ability and latent speed.
 Across all datasets, $\rho$ is strongly negative, confirming that LLMs with stronger math reasoning ability have longer CoT, a highly intuitive result.
 Moreover, the absolute value of $\rho$ increases as the questions in the dataset becomes more difficult, indicating that harder questions require more test-time compute.
 As $|\rho|$ gets larger, the CoT modeling contributes more to the estimation of the latent ability for each LLM.
 Thus, this phenomenon implies LaRT may offer greater advantages on more challenging benchmarks.

 For the estimated population parameters, we present the boxplots of estimated parameters for accuracy and latency respectively in Figure \ref{fig:difficulties} and \ref{fig:latency}.
 Specifically, we transforms $\bb$ into $\tilde{\bb}=-\bb/\ba$.
 In this way, the probability of LLM $i$ answering item $j$ correctly is $\Phi(a_j(\theta_i-\tilde{b}_j))$, and $\tilde{b}_j$ can be interpreted as the difficulty level of item $j$.
 Similarly, we transforms $\bomega$ into $\tilde{\bomega}=\bomega/\bvarphi$.
 Since there are items whose discrimination $\ba$ is close to 0 or negative, we delete all entries whose discrimination $a_j$ is less than $0.05$ to better present the boxplot of $\tilde{\bb}$.